aixcc-public/crs-sandbox/README.md

 ### Kubernetes

-The Makefile includes endpoints for `make k8s` and `make k8s/competition` which will generate a helm chart in a `./charts/` folder.
+The Makefile includes endpoints for `make k8s`, `make k8s/development` and `make k8s/competition`

+This will generate a resources chart in a `.k8s/` folder.
-The `make k8s` command uses Kind to run Kubernetes locally and will also apply the generated Helm chart onto your cluster.
+The `make k8s` command uses Kind to run Kubernetes locally and will also apply the generated Kubernetes resources onto your cluster.
 This process uses a component called [Kompose](https://kompose.io/conversion/) for translating the Docker Compose file into resources.
 The CRS Sandbox will include a CI/CD action which the private repos must also use.
 This will generate and push the container images to the respective per-competitor private GitHub.
-This will also push the Helm chart as an OCI compliant chart to the private GitHub repos.
+This will also push the generated manifest file as an OCI compliant manifest to the private GitHub repos.
 The `evaluator.yml` action runs `make k8s` in every pull request to `main`.
-This is to ensure all resources can be properly translated into a Helm chart and deployed into Kubernetes.
+This is to ensure all resources can be properly translated into a manifests and deployed into Kubernetes.

 #### Autoscaling